Last updated June 2, 2020

-If you or one of your loved ones is a UCSF cancer patient, get answers here to important questions about coronavirus (COVID-19), from how to minimize your risk of infection to the safety of our hospitals, when to wear a mask, and what to do if you develop symptoms.
+If you or one of your loved ones is a UCSF cancer patient, get answers here to important questions about coronavirus (COVID-19) precautions and your cancer care.

 Who is at higher risk of getting very sick from COVID-19?

-Older adults (age 60 and older) and those with serious chronic medical conditions such as heart disease, diabetes, lung disease and cancer are more likely to get very sick from COVID-19.
+Older adults (60 years and older) and those with serious chronic medical conditions are at higher risk of getting sick from COVID-19.
+The serious chronic medical conditions can include heart disease, diabetes, lung disease and cancer.
 Patients who are immunocompromised are also at higher risk.

 What does it mean to be immunocompromised?